 Method 2: Using Command Prompt

-The CMD console or Command Prompt is key to kill a process in Windows 11 thanks to its different options.
+The CMD console or Command Prompt is key to killing a process in Windows 11, thanks to its different options.

 - For this, we open CMD as administrator.

-- First, we list the processes by entering command the tasklist
+- First, we list the processes by entering the command the tasklist

 - We can see details such as: